hashicorp/nomad/README.md

 * **Docker Support**: Jobs can specify tasks which are Docker containers.
-  Nomad will automatically run the containers on clients which have Docker installed, scale up and down based on the number of instances request, and automatically recover from failures.
+  Nomad will automatically run the containers on clients which have Docker installed, scale up and down based on the number of instances requested, and automatically recover from failures.

 * **Multi-Datacenter and Multi-Region Aware**: Nomad is designed to be